-More specifically, a type T is Numeric if there exists a specialization of std::numeric_limits<T>.
-See the documentation for the standard library class numeric_limits.
+More specifically, a type T is Numeric if there exists a specialization of std::numeric\limits<T>.
+See the documentation for the standard library class numeric\limits.
 The standard library includes such specializations for all the built-in numeric types.
-Note that this concept is distinct from the C++ standard library type traits is_integral and is_arithmetic.
+Note that this concept is distinct from the C++ standard library type traits is\integral and is\arithmetic.

 These latter fulfill the requirement of the concept Numeric.
-But there are types T which fulfill this concept for which is_arithmetic<T>::value == false.
-For example see safe_signed_integer<int>.
+But there are types T which fulfill this concept for which is\arithmetic<T>::value == false.
+For example see safe\signed\integer<int>.

-T, U, V A type that is a model of Numeric t, u An object of a type modeling Numeric std::numeric_limits <t></t> The numeric_limits class template provides a C++ program with information about various properties of the implementation's representation of the arithmetic types.
-See C++ standard 18.3.2.2. ----------------------------- ---
+T, U, V A type that is a model of Numeric t, u An object of a type modeling Numeric properties of the implementation's representation of the arithmetic types.
+See C++ standard 18.3.2.2. ---